scipy-conference/scipy_proceedings/papers/atharva_rasane/main.md

 Altering written text is a posibility we cannot ignore. consider a scenario where a plagiarizer might insert extra words, causing the input not to match the output exactly.
 This means our model needs to check for watermarks not only at a specific index but also in the surrounding words.
 Therefore, our model needs to check for the watermark at different offsets (0 to 4) to account for potential word insertions.

-Here's how the offset works:
+Here is how the offset works:
 - If 1 word is added at the start, the offset is 1.
 - If 2 words are added, the offset is 2.
 - If 3 words are added, the offset is 3.
 - If 4 words are added, the offset is 4.
 - If 5 words are added, the offset is 0 (since the algorithm replaces every 5th word).

 In general, if 'n' words are added, the offset is `n % 5`.
-Since we don't know how many words were added, we need to check all possible offsets (0, 1, 2, 3, 4).
+Since we do not know how many words were added, we need to check all possible offsets (0, 1, 2, 3, 4).

 If words are added in the middle of the text, the majority of the watermark pattern (every 5th word replaced) will still be detectable at some offset.
 The idea is that one offset will show a higher number of matches compared to others, indicating a watermark.